 A 4K projector is becoming a must-have item in one’s home.
 Like 4K monitors, it is becoming a popular item used for home cinema.
 This is because people want a larger screen size as well as the best image resolution.

 As suggested by its name, 4K projectors show images in 4K.
 This means it can display more pixels than your usual projectors.
 This also means that you can see clear, sharp and colorful images.

-Best 4K Projectors to Buy this 2020
+Best 4K Projectors to Buy Today

 This 4K projector from Optoma provides 4k projection features at a low price.
 It has a 2,400-lumen lamp, an enhanced color wheel, and a wide color gamut.
 It also has digital light processing and dynamic black.
 The projector accepts high dynamic range signals and can project in HDTV standard.
 These mean that it can project images with rich color, depth, and sharpness.
 It has 4K UHD video source compatibility, vertical lens shift, and 1.3x zoom.
 These make the projector’s installation easy and allow for it to be flexible.

 LG’s 4K projector brings the cinema to your home.
 It is a ceiling-mounted projector that delivers precise and detailed 4K picture quality.
 It has a wheel-less LED technology that allows it to project pictures with better color.
 The projector is easy to adjust with its 1.25x zoom and remote focus.
 Its use of dynamic tone mapping means that the projected pictures are true to the original.
 It also makes use of TruMotion to make the animation look fluid.
 The projector also has AI and smart content access to make it easy to use.
 It also has connectivity through Miracast, USB, Wi-Fi, and Bluetooth.